 Also, modern breast implants come in a variety of shapes and profiles.
 This means that there are important characteristics besides just volume.
 Some implants are wider and flatter, while others are more narrow and project more……even if they are the exact same volume.
 These nuances are part of what your surgeon will discuss with you.

-7. Meet with a Board Certified Plastic Surgeon for breast augmentation in New York City.
+7. Meet with a Board Certified Plastic Surgeon.

 All of the above tips are great places to start when it comes to choosing the ideal implant size for your breast augmentation surgery.
 But the very best way to find an optimal implant size is to meet with your plastic surgeon for an in-office consultation.
 The best New York City breast augmentation surgeon will spend a significant amount of time with you, helping you to determine an optimal implant size for your desired results.